sehHeiden/poll_election_bavaria_2023/readme.md

 The regional filter accepts any post that abides to any of the the three rules

-1) Post must name of any local entity.
+1) (Raw) Post must name of any local entity.
-2) Post must name of any candidate.
+2) (Raw) Post must name of any candidate.
-3) Post must name csu (single regional party).
+3) (Raw) Post must name csu (single regional party).

 We use 3890 local entities from the state name down to village names.
 We do not use the 7860 sub-district names, as they amount is much higher as and includes some major common German words (e.g. Gern, Oder).
 Is also partially true for villages names, (e.g. Wald).
 This filter method, may also keep posts which mention similar names, in other regions of the world.

 ### Attribute Sentiment to Party

-To select posts, that's sentiment can me attributed to a party we test two methods:
+To select (raw) posts, that's sentiment can me attributed to a party we test two methods:

 1) Keep posts, that only name a single party, or their candidate(s).
 2) Keep posts, that contains a dominant party, that is mentioned more often than, all other party combined.